Marcao-Martins/Marcao-Martins/README.md

 ## 💻 Main Projects
 ### 📊 [Undergraduate Research](https://github.com/Marcao-Martins/Research-Projects.git)
-Data analysis projects using:
+Research project developed for the Center for Artificial Intelligence of the University of São Paulo (C4AI - c4ai.inova.usp.br) focusing on:
-- Modification and usage of NPL model
+- Enhancement and implementation of Natural Language Processing models
-- Data processing, analysis and automation
+- Data processing and extraction
+- Statistical analysis with automated scripts
 ---